 All of this assistive technology starts to pile up very quickly on a normal sized desk.
 While I don’t believe this is written into my accommodations, taking a test on a larger table in the classroom is always something I request.
 My geology professor lets me set up all of my technology on her desk, and there’s always been a large table lying around somewhere back in high school.

 High contrast images, graphs, and maps

 While it may seem like I receive tons of accommodations to take a test, most of these are very basic.
 Although I had one teacher say that me receiving testing accommodations was unfair to the other students, none of my other teachers have said that these give me an unfair advantage.
-Testing accommodations just help me to show what I know on a test, just like the other students get to do.
+Testing accommodations for low vision just help me to show what I know on a test, just like the other students get to do.